-Bible Reading and Studying Methods is for learning how to expound, guide and interpret the Bible for all its worth.
+Bible Reading and Studying Methods are for learning how to expound, guide and interpret the Bible for all its worth.
 We do this through learning the tools and skills to help us observe the text, dig out the meaning, and then apply it to our lives.

 Some people view the Bible as an un-climbable mountain, a dark cave into which we fear to trespass.
 Be encouraged, and be comforted; you can indeed do it.
 Through the Inductive Method, you can climb that mountain and venture into the cave with confidence.
 In fact, you will be able to extract the truths as an expert scholar does just by posing some simple questions!
-The Bible is as a diamond mine, filled with precious nuggets that can be applied to your life to transform and renew it!
+The Bible is like a diamond mine, filled with precious nuggets that can be applied to your life to transform and renew it!
 As with any mine, you do have to start digging; we will show you how to do this.
 The Inductive Method has been proven to be the best way to find those diamonds, and the more you dig, the more you will find!

 The Three Basic Essential Bible Study Questions to Ask when Reading are: